 To come up with a blueprint for your social marketing strategy, follow competitors to see what they’re doing.
 Find companies you like, and decide if similar techniques such as humor, video, or infographics suit your brand.

 Schedule and Organize Your Social Media Posts

-It’s necessary to be flexible with your social media strategy, that way you can respond to current events or in a timely fashion (like this Guinness ad created by a freelance copywriter in response to COVID-19).
+It’s necessary to be flexible with your social media strategy.
+That way, you can respond to current events or in a timely fashion (like this Guinness ad created by a freelance copywriter in response to COVID-19).
 It’s equally as necessary to plan ahead.
 Online tools like Hootsuite and Sprout Social support marketing teams in social media marketing execution.
 Scheduling content will help your business save time versus straining each day to come up with a new idea.

 So, How Often Should You Post on Social Media?

 First, consider quality over quantity.
 Research exists on how frequently various businesses should post and on what platforms.
 Spend some time researching when, where, and how often your company should post.
 But before forcing your brand to meet those numbers, make sure the content is up to par.
-Posting mediocre or irrelevant information for the sake of posting will do more harm than good.
+Posting mediocre or irrelevant information for the sake of posting does more harm than good.

 Look at the Stats